saqib736/End-to-End-GenAI-Retail-Industry-Project/README.md

 ## Project Overview

-The system is designed to handle queries related to retail inventory, sales, and discounts data stored in a MySQL database.
+The system is designed to handle queries related to retail inventory, sales, and discount data stored in a MySQL database.
 It can answer questions such as:

 - How many white color Adidas t-shirts do we have left in stock?
 - How much sales will our store generate if we sell all extra-small size t-shirts after applying discounts?